converged-computing/mummi-experiments/experiments/aws-march-2025/state-machine-flux/README.md

 sudo modprobe nvidia-uvm
 ```

-Between iterations we need to clear the Q:
+Between iterations we need to clear the queue and remove the old files.

 ```
 flux job purge --age-limit=0 --force